 To set up the sample game in the Developer Console:

 - Point your web browser to the Developer Console and sign in.
 If you haven't registered for the Developer Console before, you will be prompted to do so.

-- Follow these instruction to add your game to the Developer Console.
+- Follow these instructions to add your game to the Developer Console.

-- When asked if you use Google APIs in your app, select I don’t use any Google APIs in my game yet.
+- When you are asked about using Google APIs in your app, select I don’t use any Google APIs in my game yet.

 - Follow these instructions to generate an OAuth 2.0 client ID for your Android app.

-- When linking your Android app, make sure to specify the exact package name you used previously when renaming sample package.
+- When linking your Android app, make sure to specify the exact package name you used previously while renaming sample package.

 - You can use the Unity to generate a new Keystore and signed certificate if you don’t have one already.
 To learn how to generate a new Keystore and signed certificate, see Compile and sign with Unity.